ISO 26262-Compliant Safety Analysis Methods

 • Fault tolerance of the software, etc.

-During the software architecture design phase, we should perform the appropriate software safety analysis activities, which the standard calls safety-oriented analysis methods.
-Safety-oriented analysis is essentially qualitative.
-First, safety-oriented analysis helps provide evidence that the software is suitable to provide the specified safety-related function and attributes as required by the desired ASIL level.
+During the software architecture design phase, corresponding software safety analysis activities should be conducted, which the standard refer to as safety-oriented analysis methods.
+Safety-oriented analysis is essentially a form of qualitative analysis.
+Firstly, safety-oriented analysis helps provide evidence that whether the software is suitable to provide the specified safety-related functions and attributes as required by the desired ASIL level.
 Secondly, safety-oriented analysis helps to identify or validate safety-related software content.
 Finally, safety-oriented analysis supports the development of safety mechanisms and thus verifies the effectiveness of safety measures.

 Embedded software provides the ability to specified functions, behaviors, and attributes, as well as the integrity required by the assigned ASIL.
-By applying safety-related failure analysis at the software architecture level to check or confirm the integrity of the corresponding safety functions and attributes and the corresponding assigned ASIL requirements.
+By applying safety-related failure analysis at the software architecture level to check or confirm the corresponding safety functions and attributes, along with the integrity of the corresponding assigned ASIL requirements.

-During the software architecture design phase, relevant failure analysis shall be conducted to identify possible single events, faults or failures that could lead to failure behavior of multiple software elements that require independence (e.g., cascading and/or common cause failures, including common mode failures), and single events, faults or failures that may initiate a chain of causality leading to a violation of a safety requirement that propagates from one software element to another (e.g., cascading failures).
-Through the failure analysis at the software architecture design stage, the degree of independence or interference freedom achieved between related software architecture elements can then be tested.
+During the software architecture design phase, relevant failure analysis should be conducted to identify possible single events, faults or failures that could lead to failure behaviour of multiple software elements that require independence (e.g., cascading and/or common cause failures, including common mode failures), and single events, faults or failures that may initiate a chain of causality leading to a violation of a safety requirement that propagates from one software element to another (e.g., cascading failures).
+Through the failure analysis in the software architecture design phase, the degree of independence or non-interference achieved between relevant software architecture elements should then be tested.

 3.2 Software Architecture Level Safety Analysis

-Relevant failure analysis at the software architecture level shall consider the following:
+Relevant failure analysis at the software architecture level shall consider the following aspects:

-• Identifying possible design weaknesses, conditions, errors, or failures that could trigger a causal chain leading to violation of safety requirements (e.g., using inductive or deductive methods)
+• Identifying potential design weaknesses, conditions, errors, or failures that could trigger a causal chain leading to violation of safety requirements (e.g., using inductive or deductive methods)

 • Analyzing the consequences of possible faults, failures, or causal chains on the functions and attributes required of software architecture elements Analyzing functions and attributes that software architecture elements required and the consequences of possible faults, failures, or causal chains